LakeheadUComputerScienceSociety/ServerInstructions/RequestingAccess.md

 Requesting Access
 =================

 Right now access is manually granted.
-All you will need to do to request acces in to provide Danny Kivi with your SSH Public Key and he will add you as a developer on the server.
+All you will need to do to request access in to provide Danny Kivi with your SSH Public Key and he will add you as a developer on the server.

 If you aren't sure what SSH Keys are, click [here](/SSH/Primer.md) for a quick primer on how it works.